Ugly Feelings

 The Story

-Ugly Feelings is a feature coming-of-age film that explores the questions of mixed-race Asian American identity that have followed me throughout my life.
+Ugly Feelings explores the questions of mixed-race Asian American identity that have followed me throughout my life.
 I've grappled with how my whiteness is in conversation with my Asianness.
 What does it mean to be simultaneously steeped in white privilege but to also be a person of color?
 How is multiracial identity informed by our families?
 Friendships?
 Romantic relationships?
 How do the media and the communities we interact with and belong to understand mixedness?
 How does their understanding inform how we see ourselves and the world?
 As strange hybrid creatures, the perfect examples of post-racial assimilation?
 Or a distinct and whole identity to celebrate, challenge, and be proud of.

 Credit: Ugly Feelings Stage Production